Lips7/Matcher/matcher_py/README.md

 ## License

 `matcher_py` is licensed under the MIT OR Apache-2.0 license.
-See the [LICENSE](../License.md) file for more information.

 For more details, visit the [GitHub repository](https://github.com/Lips7/Matcher).